radzhome/django-awseb-tasks/README.md

 6. Update your environment variables used in your settings.py file.
 You can edit them in your environment dashboard, Configuration -> Software Configuration

+7. For troubleshooting, pull the logs via the environment dashboard and see what errors occured if any.

 Example Usage
 ------------------